On the acceptable elements: Introduction

 The main result of this paper is as follows.

-\begin{thm} The set $B(G, \mu)$ contains a unique maximal element and this element is represented by an element in $\Adm(\mu)$. \end{thm}
+\begin{thm} The set $B(G, \{\mu\})$ contains a unique maximal element and this element is represented by an element in $\Adm(\{\mu\})$. \end{thm}

-For quasi-split groups, this is obvious as the unique maximal element of $B(G, \mu)$ is represented by $t^\mu$.
+For quasi-split groups, this is obvious as the unique maximal element of $B(G, \{\mu\})$ is represented by a translation element.
 However, it is much more complicated for non quasi-split groups.

-This result is an important ingredient in the proof \cite{He00} of Kottwitz-Rapoport conjecture \cite[Conjecture 3.1]{KR} and \cite[Conjecture 5.2]{R:guide} on the union of affine Deligne-Lusztig varieties.
-The knowledge of the explicit description of the maximal element of $B(G, \mu)$ is also useful in the study of $\mu$-ordinary locus of Shimura varieties.
+This result is an important ingredient in the proof \cite{He00} of the Kottwitz-Rapoport conjecture \cite[Conjecture 3.1]{KR} and \cite[Conjecture 5.2]{R:guide} on the union of affine Deligne-Lusztig varieties.
+The knowledge of the explicit description of the maximal element of $B(G, \{\mu\})$ is also useful in the study of the $\mu$-ordinary locus, the most general Newton stratum, of Shimura varieties.